Nikol304/union_shop/prompt.md

 # Shared footer Prompt
-Replace the inline footers with the constant widget app_footer in the following pages: halloween_page.dart signature_page.dart specific_collection_page.dart shop.dart authentication.dart
+Replace the inline footers with the constant widget app_footer in the following pages: halloween_page.dart --DONE -- signature_page.dart -- DONE-- specific_collection_page.dart

+shop.dart -- Shoudnt be a page?
+authentication.dart -- shoudnt have a footer?

 # Next steps: